 As a McGill graduate, you belong to an impressive alumni network.
 This network includes access to the Library in person and continued access to selected online resources - that we have licensed for alumni or that are open access - from anywhere in the world, even if you are no longer in Montreal.
 We invite you to access our resources to continue on your learning path.

-Visiting the Library - virtually
+Visit the Library

 The Library holds a number of free annual seminars and events, often in association with the Friends of the Library.
 These are designed to promote the Library within the broader McGill and Montreal communities and illuminate the Library's rich collections against a vivid backdrop of Canadian history, culture and politics.
-For information on upcoming events, please refer to our events and exhibitions page.